My Crypto Obsession Ruined My Relationship

 Advertisement

 Everything was so new and very little was known about crypto, which remains an unregulated market, and Elizabeth was unsure how to feel about Cristiano’s involvement.
 Elizabeth admits that she referred to it as "fake money", which is a sentiment shared by many people who don’t understand cryptocurrency.
-However the money invested in crypto is anything but fake and, because of the lack of regulation, in the UK, if something goes wrong there isn’t much you can do.
-The Financial Conduct Authority (FCA) considers crypto assets to be "very high risk, speculative investments" although many of those who do trade argue that the market is more democratic than regulated markets because it is more accessible.
+However the money invested in crypto is anything but fake and, because of the lack of regulation, in Australia, if something goes wrong there isn’t a whole lot you can do — and we're one of the more progressive countries in the field.
+It's still considered by government bodies to be "very high risk, speculative investments", though many of those who do trade argue that the market is more democratic than regulated markets because it is more accessible.

 We live in an era where there is stark inequality all around.
-Young people in Britain, the US and much of western Europe face house prices which are vastly higher in relation to their earnings than previous generations.
+Young people all over the world face house prices which are vastly higher in relation to their earnings than previous generations.
 They also have a higher debt to income ratio than older people.
 And with returns on traditional savings accounts so low, is it any wonder that they – particularly those who are most marginalised – are turning to crypto in the hope of getting rich?
 One study, from the NORC at the University of Chicago, found that crypto traders are younger and more diverse in terms of race, ethnicity and gender than other investors.

 Elizabeth’s dismissive attitude towards Cristiano’s investments caused tension between the couple.
 To Cristiano, it was "real" money and investing was something he was taking very seriously.
 He felt that Elizabeth should have trusted him to be knowledgeable enough to be responsible and only invest when there was excess cash lying around that they didn’t need for other things.